How to Apply for SEBI Research Analyst Exam (NISM Series 15)

 If you are earning from stock tips — registration is mandatory.

-Many people believe that SEBI RA registration is needed only for full-time analysts.
+Many people believe that SEBI Research Analyst Registration is needed only for full-time analysts.

 But this is wrong.